boutproject/BOUT-dev/manual/sphinx/user_docs/time_integration.rst

 ------------------------

 The solver is the interface between BOUT++ and the time-integration code such as SUNDIALS.
-All solvers implement the :cpp:class:`Solver` class interface (see ``src/solver/generic_solver.hxx``).
+All solvers implement the `Solver` class interface (see ``src/solver/generic_solver.hxx``).

 First all the fields which are to be evolved need to be added to the